 In my last 2 parts, I shared the need to initiate a conversation with your other half and to take actions as soon as possible.
 In this final part, I hope to touch on the topic of children.

-After becoming a father myself last year, I experience firsthand how my daughter becomes the centre of how decisions are made between my wife and I.
+After becoming a father myself last year, I experience firsthand how my daughter becomes the centre of how decisions are made between me and my wife.